How to find us?

 Consular section is open for receiving of Schengen or National visa applications on Tuesdays and Thursdays from 12.30 PM to 1.00.
 Click here for obligatory online appointment.

-Visa applications can be lodged no more than three months before the start of the intended visit.
+Visa applications can be lodged no more than six months before the start of the intended visit.
 Holders of a Schengen “C” multiple-entry visa may lodge the application before the expiry of the visa valid for a period of at least six months.

 Israeli citizens, holders of Israeli passport (Darkon) or Israeli Travel document in Lieu of National Passport who intend to visit Lithuania for a period up to 90 days in any 180-day period, do not need a visa, however, in order to enter the Schengen Area validity of the abovementioned Israeli travel documents shall extend at least 3 (three) months after the intended date of departure from the territory of the Schengen Member States.
 In a justified case of emergency, this obligation may be waived.
 Abovementioned Israeli travel documents shall also have been issued within the previous 10 (ten years)!
 Travelers with passports which do not meet these criteria shall be refused entry at the Schengen border.
 There is no transitional period provided for the entry into force of this provision.